Strachey's True Report of the Sea Venture

 There are thickets of good cedar trees, fairer than those in Virginia.
 It has berries that we boiled, strained, and let stand for three or four days which made a pleasant drink.
 These berries are the size and color of currants, full of little stones.

-Besides the cedar trees and palmetta palms, there are other kinds of tall and sweet smelling woods of diverse colors, including black yellow and red.
+Besides the cedar trees and palmetto palms, there are other kinds of tall and sweet smelling woods of diverse colors, including black yellow and red.
 One bears a round, blue berry that was often eaten by our people.Other kinds of high and sweet‑smelling woods there be, and divers colors: black, yellow, and red, and one which bears a round blue berry, much eaten by our own people, of a stringent quality and rough taste on the tongue.
-This would stop the diarrhea that was caused by eating the luscious palm berry would bring them into, for the nature of sweet things is to cleanse and dissolve.
+This would stop the diarrhea that was caused by eating the luscious palm berry, for the nature of sweet things is to cleanse and dissolve.

 We found a kind of pea growing upon the rocks, the size and shape of a pear which was full of sharp, prickly thistles so we called it “the prickle pear.”
 The outside was green but when opened it was a deep purple color, full of juice like a mulberry and tasted similar.
 We ate these prickle pears both raw and baked.